Galarzaa90/NabBot/docs/install.md

 ## Initial configuration
 In order for the bot to have access to most of its features, you must configure the world the server tracks.

-Use the command `/setworld`, for example: `/setworld Fidera`.
+Use the command [settings world](commands/settings.md#settings-world), for example: `/settings world Gladera`.
 Then the bot will ask for confirmation.
-Once accepted, users can start registering their chars using `\im charName`
+Once accepted, users can start registering their chars using `\im charName`.

 By default, events, level ups and deaths announcements are made on the highest channel available for the bot.
-In order to customize this, you can use the following commands: `/seteventchannel` and `/setleveldeathchannel`.
+In order to customize this, you can use the following commands: `/settings levelschannel`.

 The bot usually shortens command replies on public channels to reduce spam a bit.
 Commands used via DM display more information.